benbethers/start-up/README.md

 - Using node and express to create backend servers
 - Creating login and users services listening on different points, all services with thier own endpoint
 - Retreiving and changing reviews and people using fetch and express

+## Login Deliverable
+For this deliverable, I made use of MongoDB to store user credentials and bcrypt to encrypt passwords:
+- Use local storage and cookies to keep users logged into the website
+- Delete cookies when the user signs out for security
+- Connect all endpoint services to MongoDB to store users and user credentials
+- Use of bcrypt to encrypt user information
+- Encrypted login for existing users
+- Creation of new encrypted users
+- Use of uuid to create a token, then use this token to authenticate an already logged in user